 While all entrepreneurs are in business to make money, there are some that are identified by either their business structure, who they are or the work they do.
 Discover types of entrepreneurs here.

 How are self-published books viewed by traditional publishers?
 This article discusses issues with traditional publishing after self-publishing.

 How many of your self-published books will you sell?
 It's a big question that's tough to answer.
 Gain insight into the self-publishing book sales landscape.

 A press release can be a low cost and cost-effective PR and marketing tool for small business.
 Find out what is a press release and how to write and distribute it.

 Creating a podcast isn't magic.
 But you do need to understand a few things before you launch.
-How to start podcasting, costs, risks and money making opportunities are discussed.
+We'll cover how to start podcasting, costs, risks and money-making opportunities.

 Your business networks are living, breathing entities made up of living, breathing humans which change constantly.
 See how that can impact your networking and discover how to deal with these changes.